arshadhs/arshadhs.github.io/content/docs/ai/terminology.md

 {{</mermaid>}}

+## **Artificial Narrow Intelligence**
-**ANI** also called Weak AI is trained on well labeled data sets to perform specfic task and operate within predefined environment.
+ANI is also called **Weak AI** is trained on well labeled data sets to perform specfic task and operate within predefined environment.
 Doesn't go beyond it's designed purpose.
 Such as image and speech recognition. e.g. Siri, Alexa.

+### **Generative AI**
-**GAI** built using deep-learning creates new content such as text, images, music or videos by learning from vast datasets. e.g. ChatGPT.
+GAI is built using deep-learning creates new content such as text, images, music or videos by learning from vast datasets. e.g. ChatGPT.

+## **Artificial General Intelligence**
-**AGI** also called strong AI is designed to perform a wide range of intelligent tasks, think abstract and adapt to new situations. e.g. Self Driving Cars to some extent.
+AGI is also called strong AI is designed to perform a wide range of intelligent tasks, think abstract and adapt to new situations. e.g. Self Driving Cars to some extent.

+## **Artificial Super Intelligence**
-**ASI** represents hypothetical future where machine outsmarts human intelligence.
+ASI represents hypothetical future where machine outsmarts human intelligence.

 ---
 {{< home-link "Home" >}} | {{< section-index >}}